cosimoNigro/agnpy/docs/synchrotron.rst

 	Gamma = 10
 	blob = Blob(R_b, z, delta_D, Gamma, B, spectrum_norm, spectrum_dict)

-to initialise the synchrotron radiation the :class:`~agnpy.emission_regions.Blob` instance has to be passed to the :class:`~agnpy.synchrotron.Synchrotron` class intialiser
+to initialise the synchrotron radiation the :class:`~agnpy.emission_regions.Blob` instance has to be passed to the :class:`~agnpy.synchrotron.Synchrotron` class initialiser

 .. code-block:: python

 	synch = Synchrotron(blob)

-the optional argument `ssa` specify if self absorption has to be taken into account (by default it is not)
+the optional argument `ssa` specifies if self absorption has to be taken into account (by default it is not)

 .. code-block:: python